msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 4. Final Assignment (3'b100)

-&nbsp;&nbsp;&nbsp;&nbsp; The final encrypted data is assigned to the output c, and enc_done is set HIGH after the last 8-bit S-box key value mod 4 clock cycles, signaling the completion of the encryption process.
+&nbsp;&nbsp;&nbsp;&nbsp; The final encrypted data is assigned to the output c, and enc_done is set HIGH, signaling the completion of the encryption process.

 ### RC5 Decryption algorithm